bostontrader/crypto-docker/README.md

 ## Dealing with Build Variations

 Suppose you want to make an image that contains the executables for a particular coin.
 Do you build that with debugging symbols but no optimization?
 How about no debugging symbols and lots of optimization?
 Are you using QT4, QT5, or none of the above?
-Are you using Berkley DB 4.8 or a more advanced version?
-Do you want [woofers and tweeters?](https://www.youtube.com/watch?v=OXDK3x5lAYI&t=118) These examples and many more confound our efforts.
+Are you using Berkley DB 4.8 or a later version?
+Do you want [woofers and tweeters](https://www.youtube.com/watch?v=OXDK3x5lAYI&t=118) with that?
+These examples and many more confound our efforts.
 How are we supposed to manage this?
 Shall we hand-modify the Dockerfile each time we want to change these options?
 Shall we feed parameters to the docker build command?
 Given an image, what options does it support?
 Shall we create a naming system that enables us to create any number of variations?
 So many questions and more.

 * Image Size